akirk/friends/README.md

 9. You can react to a post or share it using Post Collections.

 ## Changelog

+### 2.5.1
+- Prevent creation of a new feed for a virtual external mentions feed

 ### 2.5.0
 - Fix/improve outgoing ActivityPub mention behavior for comments ([#205] and [#206])